UniversalDependencies/UD_Indonesian-PUD/README.md

 A reseach team from Faculty of Computer Science, Universitas Indonesia (UI) proposed a revision to Indonesian PUD in 2019 and 2020.

-A description of how the treebank were manually revised by UI  in 2019 can be found in:
+A description of how the Indonesian PUD was manually revised by UI  in 2019 can be found in:

   A Gold Standard Dependency Treebank for Indonesian Ika Alfina, Arawinda Dinakaramani, Mohamad Ivan Fanany and Heru Suhartanto